baaivision/EVA/clip/README.md

 > The ImageNet-1K zero-shot classification performance is higher than our paper (`78.5` *v.s.* `78.2`) because of longer training.

 We choose to train a 1.1B CLIP model, not because it is easy, but because it is hard.
-Please refer to [this note](https://docs.google.com/document/d/1FXosAZ3wMrzThgnWR6KSkXIz4IMItq3umDGos38pJps/edit) for a glance of the challenges in training very large CLIP.
+Please refer to [this note](https://docs.google.com/document/d/1FXosAZ3wMrzThgnWR6KSkXIz4IMItq3umDGos38pJps/edit) for a glance at the challenges in training very large CLIP.

 To our knowledge, EVA-CLIP is **the largest performant open-sourced CLIP model** evaluated via zero-shot classification performance.
-We will updates the results in our paper soon.
+We will update the results in our paper soon.
-For more details of EVA-CLIP, please refer to Section 2.3.5 of [our paper](https://arxiv.org/pdf/2211.07636.pdf).
+For more details about EVA-CLIP, please refer to Section 2.3.5 of [our paper](https://arxiv.org/pdf/2211.07636.pdf).

-We hope open-sourcing EVA-CLIP can facilitate future research in multi-modal learning, representation leaning, AIGC, *etc*.
+We hope open-sourcing EVA-CLIP can facilitate future research in multi-modal learning, representation learning, AIGC, *etc*.

 ## EVA-CLIP Zero-shot Evaluation Results